 CRCL Lecture Series

 The bimonthly lecture series was conceived of as a new way to connect with supporters of coastal restoration, one that is both fun and interesting.
 Speakers will address a variety of topics that may or may not be directly related to coastal restoration.
-The next lecture in the series will be held in Baton Rouge in December.
+The next lecture in the series will be held in Houma in April.

 We’re bringing our CRCLectures series to Houma, and you’re invited.
 The talk will be on the evening of April 18, 5:30 P.M. – 7 P.M. at the Waterlife Museum.